-Rosecrans Baldwin co-founded The Morning News.
+Rosecrans Baldwin is the editor of The Morning News, which he co-founded with publisher Andrew Womack in 1999.
 He is the author of You Lost Me There and Paris, I Love You But You’re Bringing Me Down.
-His next novel is forthcoming from Farrar, Straus and Giroux.
+His next novel, The Last Kid Left, is forthcoming from MCD/FSG in June 2017.
 More information can be found at his website.